 Although it maintains a lower profile than some of its peers, Publicis has steadily developed a reputation as one London's foremost agencies.
 The local office is now one of the Publicis Worldwide network's main hubs, and a key contributor to global new business pitches.
 Performance within the main agency has been quite mercurial since the mid 2000s, partly the result perhaps of the continuing consolidation of the parent Groupe's various agency networks.
 Certainly Publicis London sought to bolster its wider offering through a string of acquisitions in the 2010s including CRM agency Chemistry, digital shop Poke, shopper unit Vivid and content developer August.
 Yet the consolidation process has soldiered on since then.
 Chemistry was merged into the local arm of Digitas in 2017, and Vivid into a Groupe-wide activation unit under the Arc banner.
 At the same time, the growing importance of the wider Publicis Communications umbrella over subsidiary agency brands has prompted a certain level of management turbulence.
 Local group CEO Guy Wienyk and chairman Karen Buchanan both departed in 2018 and were not replaced, removing a management layer between Publicis London chief executive (and Poke co-founder) Nick Farnhill and Groupe UK country manager Annette King.
-As had seemed increasingly inevitable, both Poke and Arc were merged into the main Publicis London agency mid 2019 to create a single unit, now known as Publicis.Poke, overseen by Poke's Farnhill.
+As had seemed increasingly inevitable, both Poke and Arc were merged into the main Publicis London agency mid 2019 to create a single unit, now known as Publicis.Poke, still overseen by Poke's Farnhill.
 His co-founder Nik Roope was initially named as creative chairman but announced his departure in summer 2019.
 Dave Monk is ECD.
 Nielsen (for Campaign) estimated billings of £192m in 2018, placing Publicis London as the UK's #12 agency.
 Publicis Ltd, which includes the main agency, Poke and August, reported revenues of £41.7m for 2018 and an operating profit of £4.9m.
 However a large impairment charge against August Media resulted in a net loss of £4.9m.

 Which clients does Publicis London handle?
 Find out more from the Adbrands Account Assignments database